 Chocolate peanut butter fudge is a smooth and creamy fudge made with only three ingredients!
 Even better, this easy fudge recipe is made with condensed milk and comes together quickly in the microwave.
 Start your timer because in less than 10 minutes you can make this rich, chocolate treat!

 Making fudge is an annual ritual for me that occurs in the weeks leading up to Christmas.
-In those weeks, time is short and the list of things to do is long, so having an easy microwave fudge recipe is appreciated.
+In those weeks, time is short and the list of things to do is long, so having an easy microwave fudge recipe made with simple ingredients is appreciated.

 A bite of fudge is a decadent treat.
 Giving this homemade gift to others is a thoughtful way to share goodies from your kitchen.
 A little fudge goes a long way so package this up in a small tin and wish your friends and family a happy holiday!